squirrel-prover/squirrel-prover/README.md

 ```
 axiom NAME : <formula>.
 ```
+Note that an axiom can only be declared after the corresponding system has been declared.

 Axioms can be declared for a specific system, rather than the default
 one:
 ```